Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 For example, you can find QLED, OLED, and traditional LED screen formats.
 If you only need a simple screen to connect to a traditional cable hookup, then you might find that television that has native streaming support might be excessive.
 However, others who’ve decided to cut the cord may prefer a 50-inch television that does incorporate direct access to streaming services like Apple+, Netflix, or even Prime Video.

 As mentioned previously, a 50-inch television simply means that the television measures 50 inches diagonally from bezel to bezel.
 Functionality and features can vary widely depending on the manufacturer and the cost of the television.
+Check out our mashup of the LG vs Samsung 4K 50″ TVs.
+Moreover, keep in mind there is no best TV brand, there are just some great brands and some not-so-great brands.

 While LED televisions, in general, have a reasonable price thanks to innovations in technology, 50-inch televisions often are pricier than their bigger siblings simply because it’s not a popular size anymore.